Decisions Nobody Made, policy edition, with Dave Guarino

 Why government programs tend towards equilibria that no one would endorse and UXes that no one would ship.

 Today I'm joined by my buddy Dave Guarino (Substack, Twitter).
-He has been in and around government for much of his career.
+He has been in and around government for much of his career,having built GetCalFresh in California, and spending his days today at Propel working on SNAP navigation tools.
 I've long had an off-again on-again hobby interest (and then a burning all-consuming professional interest) in why government operations generally and software specifically do not seem to be delivered with levels of competence routinely achieved in the United States.
 I think Dave's perspective brings nuance and experience to how this discussion often goes in tech-adjacent circles, without being as handwavy, exculpatory, or politicized as it frequently is in policy circles.

 Sponsors: